godmode99/test_gptapi_trade/README.md

 The script prints a countdown showing how long remains until the next scheduled execution.
 Press **Ctrl+C** to stop the scheduler.

+After each run the file `latest_response.json` is generated and passed to `TradeSignalSender` which submits the pending order to MT5 automatically.

 ## Backtesting